Today is the feast day of Saint Alban. Ora pro nobis.

 In art, St Alban is represented, sometimes in civil and sometimes in military dress, bearing the palm of martyrdom and a sword, or a cross and a sword.

-Image: The martyrdom of St. Alban from a 13th Century manuscript of The Life of St. Alban (5)
+Image: Heraclius takes down St. Alban’s head from a 13th Century manuscript of The Life of St. Alban (5)